theinformationretrievers/cosc345/report.md

 I'm Jet.
 I am almost finished undergrad computer science and am starting honours next year.
 I have experience with C++ in the context of graphics and computer vision.
 In addition to this I have designs skills and some artistic ability which I think will be valuable for this project.

+Cody

+Third year computer science student with an information science minor, including 4 years of experience in IT.
+This is my third team based software project.
+I have experience in NLP, doing research over the summer, which should hopefully prove useful for this project.

 # What datasets are we using?